 Romaine “Chip” Fitzgerald, born and raised in Compton, California, joined the Southern California Chapter of the Black Panther Party in early 1969 as a teenager who had just been released from the California Youth Authority.
-He is currently serving 2 life sentences for the frame up of the murder of a security guard and attempted murder of a CHP officer.
+He was given 2 life sentences for the frame-up of the murder of a security guard and attempted murder of a CHP officer.

 On September 7th, 1969, California Highway Patrol pulled over a Volkswagen with Romaine ‘Chip’ Fitzgerald and two other members of the Black Panther Party (Robert Williams and Luxey Irvin).
 According to the Los Angeles Times, the men were stopped on the corner of Compton Blvd and Van Ness Ave in Gardena, CA for a faulty taillight.

 During the traffic stop a shooting broke out, leaving one officer and Chip Fitzgerald injured.
 The three Black Panthers managed to escape from the scene, leaving the injured officer in possession of Fitzgerald’s driver’s license.